jguadagno/jguadagno.github.io/_posts/2020-08-22-securing-azure-containers-and-blobs-with-managed-identities.md

   - MSAL
   - Managed Identity
 ---
 I've been streaming 'Coding with JoeG' on [Twitch](https://www.twitch.tv/jguadagno){:target="_blank"} for a few months now.
 The general theme of the stream is teaching software development with C#.
 We've been building a contact management application to demonstrate some *best practices*.
 About two weeks ago, or so, I added an Azure Storage Blob Container to hold the images of the contacts.
 I did this using the way I knew how to do it using [Storage Access Keys](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage){:target="_blank"} and a library, [JosephGuadagno.AzureHelpers.Storage](https://github.com/jguadagno/JosephGuadagno.AzureHelpers.Storage/){:target="_blank"}, that I wrote to make it '*easier*' to interact with Azure Storage.
-While talking about the stream on twitter, [Christos](https://twitter.com/ChristosMatskas){:target="_blank"}, PM on the Microsoft Identity team, reached out and said I should try securing the Container/Blob with [Managed Identity](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-msi){:target="_blank"}.
+While talking about the stream on Twitter, [Christos](https://twitter.com/ChristosMatskas){:target="_blank"}, PM on the Microsoft Identity team, reached out and said I should try securing the Container/Blob with [Managed Identity](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-msi){:target="_blank"}.
 I tried on the stream for a good 5 or so hours and could not get it to work.
 If you want to see it, check out the recording of the stream on my [YouTube](https://jjg.me/youtube){:target="_blank"} channel.

 * Security Azure Blob Using Microsoft Identity [Part 1](https://www.youtube.com/watch?v=JX_ysOk-IYM){:target="_blank"}
 * Security Azure Blob Using Microsoft Identity [Part 2](https://www.youtube.com/watch?v=xwoMnUZVafo){:target="_blank"}